awaregroup/IIALab/labs/Lab06.md

 5. Make sure only **x86** and **ARM** are selected then click **Create**
 6. Wait for the publish to finish, then click on the **Output location** link
 7. Open **IoTLabs.TestApp_1.0.2.0_Debug_Test** folder, right click on **install.ps1** and click **Run with PowerShell**

+## Option 1 - Using Settings to set up Assigned Access

+You can use **Settings** on the local device to quickly configure one or a few devices as a kiosk.

 ### Configure Assigned Access
 1. Go to **Start** > **Settings** > **Accounts** > **Other users**